Capital One Business Loans Review

-Capital One maintains an A+ rating with the BBB; however, the overwhelming majority of the customer reviews are negative.
+Capital One is not accredited with the BBB, but it has an A ranking with the watchdog group; however, the overwhelming majority of the customer reviews are negative.
 Most reviews are related to credit cards.
 The company is quick to respond to complaints.
 Here are some of the more common complaints:

 - Dispute Resolution: A number of customers complained about Capital One’s dispute resolution process, which they felt was unfair or unresponsive.

 - Fees: A lot of customers complained about the cost and frequency of fees.